 - Pay: Varies

 Perhaps you have a private room in your home you don’t mind sharing with random strangers in exchange for income.
 Or maybe you travel enough that your home is frequently vacant.
 So why not capitalize on your available space by renting it to others?

 Renting out a room or your entire home to different people for a week or a weekend can be a lucrative side hustle with recurring income every month.
 To estimate the monthly earning potential for your private room or an entire home, check out these calculators from online home rental marketplaces Airbnb or VBRO.

 Got a Side Hustle?
 Here’s How To Calculate Estimated Taxes

 - Pay: $25.28 per hour

 If you enjoy taking photos and have been told you’re good at it, you might want to consider making extra money with photography.
 You can specialize in doing pet or children’s photography, or you can be an all-around photog — even traveling to events like weddings and milestone birthdays.
 Pay, hours and photo gigs are at your discretion.

 - Pay: $12.79 per hour

 If you live in or near a popular city or other tourist destination, you could drum up a lucrative side hustle as a tour guide.
 As long as you know what the area has to offer and you’re willing to spend time showing tourists around, this might be your golden opportunity.

-To get a feel for what the business is like, consider signing up as a guide with tour-booking platforms, like Vayable or TourByLocal — or host experience on Airbnb.
+To get a feel for what the business is like, consider signing up as a guide with tour-booking platforms, like TourByLocal, or host experiences on Airbnb.
 If you don’t want to share your earnings, try starting up a tour service on your own.